Purpose of running this test:

 Ways to help bring copper into better balance include the use of Molybdenum, Zinc, Carnosine, and increased EDTA.
 EDTA is found in MetalAway, EDTA soap or soak, and DetoxAway.
 You can also use BactiSolve if you have NO shellfish allergies.

 Check molybdenum levels, because often copper will be high when molybdenum is too low.
 Molybdenum can be low due to high taurine, which is measured on a UAA test.
 When taurine is processed via sulfite oxidase, molybdenum can become depleted.
 In addition, high levels of sulfur can have the same effect of depleting molybdenum.
-Molybdenum may also be depleted due to chronic yeast infections, which can be checked on a Vaginosis Test, or in the gut via a CSA test or a GI function test.
+Molybdenum may also be depleted due to chronic yeast infections, which can be checked on a Vaginosis Test, or in the gut via a CSA test and GI Test.

 Lead excretion can cause pica, teeth/jaw grinding & aggression.
 Eating inedible objects may be a sign that lead is being excreted.
 You may need to consider support to help escort it from your system.
 Elevated 5-amino levulinic acid (ALA) due to lead toxicity can inhibit Gamma amino butyric acid (GABA), so consider extra GABA if needed.